dev-cetera/df_router/README.md

 ## Summary

-Just another router, with a focus on ease of use and effective state management.
-This package is still in early development, but it is simple and should be safe to use in production.
+A lightweight router designed for ease of use and efficient state management.
+This package is in early development but remains simple and production-ready.
+It supports deep linking.
+For simplicity, this router does not support nested routes, which are unnecessary for most applications.

 For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_router/).